New Results on Equilibria in Strategic Candidacy: Model and preliminaries

+We will use this induction lemma to extend some of our negative results to an arbitrary number of candidates.
+A noticeable exception is the veto rule, which does not satisfy IBC.
+In Appendix A we provide a specific lemma to handle this rule.

-The following result applies to any number of candidates, but is limited to Condorcet-consistent rules. \begin{proposition} Let $\Gamma=\langle X, P, r, P^X\rangle$ be a candidacy game where $r$ is Condorcet-consistent.
+The following result applies to any number of candidates and Condorcet-consistent rules. \begin{proposition} Let $\Gamma=\langle X, P, r, P^X\rangle$ be a candidacy game where $r$ is Condorcet-consistent.
 If $P$ has a Condorcet winner $c$ then for any $Y \subseteq X$,

-\end{proposition} The very easy proof can be found in Appendix.
-If $P$ has no Condorcet winner, the analysis becomes more complicated.
+\end{proposition} The very easy proof can be found in Appendix A. If $P$ has no Condorcet winner, the analysis becomes more complicated.
 We provide results for this more general case in the following sections.
-Interestingly, as we demonstrate, some Condorcet-consistent rules (e.g., Copeland and UC) do always possess a Nash equilibrium in this case, while some other (e.g., maximin) do not.